 Clear braces are a type of ceramic braces that help patients straighten their teeth just like traditional metal braces.
 They are less noticeable than the traditional metal that’s been used for decades, but they still use wires and brackets to gradually move teeth into their new positions.

-The ceramic brackets closely match the colour of your tooth enamel, making them blend in more than traditional metal brackets do.
-In some cases, your wires can also be tooth coloured to further add to the natural appearance of your clear braces.
+The ceramic brackets match closely to the colour of your tooth enamel, making them blend in much more than traditional metal brackets do.
+Sometimes, your wires can also be applied to match the colour of your teeth to further add to the natural appearance of your clear braces.

 How should I care for clear braces and metal braces?